Powayan: Demographics

 Powayan has an agriculturally based economy, as is the case with most of the towns in Uttar Pradesh.
 Powayan is also known in local areas for production and maintenance of agricultural equipment, with many families involved in such businesses.
-Powayan is also known as "Mini Punjab " of UP as 40% of the population of this area are Sikhs.
+Powayan is also known as "Mini Punjab " of UP as a large population of this area are Sikhs and have progressed well.